eq-lab/warden-yield-docs/docs/manage-your-stake.md

 ## Claim WARP bonuses

-For staking each of the Ethereum Mainnet assets, you receive boosted % yield (APY) in [WARP tokens](https://docs.wardenprotocol.org/tokens/warp-token/warp) in the Base Mainnet.
+For staking each of the Ethereum Mainnet assets, you receive boosted % yield (APY) in [WARP tokens](https://docs.wardenprotocol.org/tokens/warp-token/warp) on the Base Mainnet.

 You can start claiming bonuses when the earned amount is above **100 WARPs**.
 Please note that you can claim only **all WARP at once**.